 HGO4080 - Master's thesis 30 credits

-The semester thesis is an independent piece of work on a defined research question.
-You can choose to do a 30-credit semester thesis instead of a 60-credit thesis.
-All students must have a member of the academic staff as a supervisor.
-Alternatively, an external co-supervisor or main supervisor must be approved by the department.
+Students are required to have a member of the academic staff as their supervisor.
+Any external co- or main supervisor must be approved by the department.

 Formal prerequisite knowledge

-You must have passed the examination in SGO4011 – Philosophy and Methodology of Human Geography and two of the theory courses.
+You must have passed the examination in HGO4011 – Philosophy and Methodology of Human Geography and two of the theory courses.

 You will receive individual supervision.
 A supervisor will be proposed for all students in the first semester of the master’s degree programme.